 The SVN Repo Browser allows you to browse from your iPhone® the directory structure of your SVN Repositories displaying the latest repo version, change date and author for each directory or file.
 Change logs and associated changed file paths can be displayed for any directory or file.

 Protocols supported are http, https, svn and svn+ssh.
 User authentication with user name and password is supported for non-public repositories (and required to authenticate via ssh, keys are not currently supported).
 The app maintains a persistent list of repositories and connects to a repository when the repository's row in the repo list screen is selected.

-This application requires iOS 9.1 or later and supports the iPhone 4s and all later iPhones.
+This application requires iOS 11 or later and supports the iPhone 5s and all later iPhones.
+On iOS 13 Dark Mode is supported.

 Tap the Repo table row to open repository and display root directory.